The ENFJ “Protagonist’ Personality Type

 - Roles requiring empathy make use of their innate ability to connect with emotions; hence acting often holds immense attraction for gifted ENFJ individuals.

 Career Compass AI can help you find and get the ideal career based on your Personality and Goals.

 What are the best types of Work Environments for ENFJs?

-ENFJs desire workplaces that radiate harmony, progressiveness, and where people are the focal point.
-Careers in counseling, teaching or human resources resonate well with them because they love helping and supporting others.
+ENFJs desire workplaces that radiate harmony, and progressiveness, and where people are the focal point.
+Careers in counseling, teaching, or human resources resonate well with them because they love helping and supporting others.